-Not every adoptee wants to search for their birth families–and that’s fine.
+Not every adoptee wants to find birth parents–and that’s fine.
 But others are very interested in knowing more about where they came from.
 As we transition out of an era in which closed adoptions and closed adoption records were the norm, these answers are not always readily available.
 So here’s what you need to know about searching for–and reuniting with–your birth family.
 (Please note: this article was written primarily with adoptees in mind, but the principles can also apply to birth families searching for adoptees as well.)

 1. Searching isn’t a rejection of the family you have now.

 “Why would you search for your birth family when you’ve got a perfectly good family already?”

 When considering an adoption search, adoptees often get asked something along these lines.
 It’s a question you might have asked yourself.
 More painfully, it’s a question your (adoptive) parents might have asked.

 But the truth is, the adoption search often has nothing to do with whether or not you had a happy childhood or a good relationship with your parents.
 Adoptees search for birth family for a variety of reasons.
 These might include:

 - Curiosity (Why was I placed for adoption?
 What is my ethnicity?
 Do I have biological siblings?
 Is there anyone out there who looks like me?)

 - Need to know more about their family medical history.